 In Joker, there’s a sequence in the first act of the film where Arthur Fleck is walking up a staircase. in the city after having been to see his therapist.
-He’s explained about his journal and been to collect his drugs, then he’s trudging up this stairway between buildings.
-It’s a beautifully composed shot and time has been spent setting up the shot to look absolutely stunning.
+He has explained about his journal and been to collect his drugs, and he is trudging up this stairway between buildings.
+Its grungy and dark.
+It feels oppressive.

-If you’re using a three act structure, something I’ll be writing about in future, you put one of the Narrative Triplets into each act.
-So in Joker, the first act shows his state, he’s depressed and tired.
+So, in Joker, the first act shows his state, he’s depressed and tired.
 In the second act he’s struggling more, it’s harder and more painful for him.
-In the third act he has been freed and is light and dancing down.
+In the third act he has been freed.
+He is light and dancing down.

-Taking the time to put the Narrative Triplets in makes the third instance, when you’re demonstrating the emotional state of your character or their new circumstances or the lessons they’ve learned, have a more intense impact on your audience, and rewards them for paying attention.
-It also makes your work feel composed, and ties the story together in a way that feels far more satisfying which is pleasing for your audience.
+Taking the time to put the Narrative Triplets in makes the third instance extremely satisfying.
+You are able to demonstrate the emotional state of your character, their new circumstances or the lessons they’ve learned.
+It makes for a really satisfying ending and rewards your audience for paying attention.

 Whilst each instance would work alone, and tell you something about your character and what’s happening in their life, the Narrative Triplet ties a bow on your story.
 It makes the story feel composed, and the climax a better experience.